kubernetes/autoscaler/cluster-autoscaler/cloudprovider/scaleway/README.md

 here is the corresponding JSON schema:
 * `cluster_id`: Kapsule Cluster Id
 * `secret_key`: Secret Key used to manage associated Kapsule resources
-* `region`: Region where the control-plane is runnning
+* `region`: Region where the control-plane is running
 * `api_url`: URL to contact Scaleway, defaults to `api.scaleway.com`

 ### Env variables